 When you think of German food, you probably think of heavy, meaty dishes.
-I've even covered them at length.
-Platters of sausage, crispy pork knuckle and whole roasted suckling pig at Christmas.
-Complicating things further, Speck (bacon) can find its way into any dish and butter and cream are used lavishly in sauces and dressings.
+Platters of sausage, crispy pork knuckle, and whole roasted suckling pig at Christmas.
+Complicating things further, speck (bacon) can find its way into any dish and butter and cream are used lavishly in sauces and dressings.

 - Ist es vegatarisch/vegan? - Is it vegetarian/vegan?